How to Filter Organic Traffic in Looker Studio with GA4 Data

 Understanding User vs Session-Scoped Dimensions

-However, documentation is unclear on whether it aggregates clicks and impressions for users or counts every click made from its search page to the same URL made by a single user.
 I treat it as the latter, because every time a click is made, it leads to a session in GA4.
 For most purposes, using session-scored dimensions in GA4 does the trick for me.

 You can learn more scoping of traffic-source dimensions in this answer.

-Landing page dimension in GA4: This is the first-page path that is associated with the first view in the session.
+Landing page dimension in GA4: This is the first-page path associated with the first view in the session.
 This is helpful because you want to analyze users coming from organic sources such as Google Search on pages that they first visited.

 Structure of Report Showing Organic Traffic Sources

-• Average session duration: To see how long on average a visitor spends on the page.
+• Average session duration: To see how long, on average, a visitor spends on the page.

 • Engagement rate: This is the percentage of engaged sessions out of total sessions.
 This helps understand the text and audience relevancy of ad campaigns – because if the engagement rate on a campaign landing page is too low – either the page needs a revamp or the targeting in the campaign does.